Teradata/kylo/integrations/nifi/nifi-nar-bundles/nifi-core-bundle/README.md

 | ------------- |-------------|
 | BeginFeed | Denotes the start of a feed with capability to receive JMS messages to trigger the flow.
 | TerminateDirectoryFeed | Denotes the termination of a feed that resulted in data written to a directory.
 Evicts a JMS event based on the data change.
-| TerminateHiveTableFeed | Denotes the termination of a feed that resulted in data written to a Hive tabke.
+| TerminateHiveTableFeed | Denotes the termination of a feed that resulted in data written to a Hive take.
 Evicts a JMS event based on the data change.

 ### Dependencies